Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: On General Threshold Model

 \begin{definition} Given a general threshold model $I_{G=(V,E),F}$ with a realization $\phi$, the \emph{myopic feedback} is a function $\Phi_{G,F,\phi}^\m$ mapping a seed set $S\subseteq V$ to a partial realization $\varphi$ such that \begin{itemize} \item $\varphi(v)=\checkmark$ for each $v\in S$, and \item for each $v\notin S$, $\varphi(v)=\checkmark$ if $f_v(S\cap\Gamma(v))\geq\phi(v)$, and $\varphi(v)=f_v(S\cap\Gamma(v))$ if $f_v(S\cap\Gamma(v))<\phi(v)$. \end{itemize} \end{definition}

-Notice that, in both definitions above, a vertex $v$ that does not have any infected neighbor (i.e., $v\notin S$ such that $I_{G,F}^\phi(S)\cap\Gamma(v)=\emptyset$ for the full-adoption feedback model or $S\cap\Gamma(v)=\emptyset$ for the myopic feedback model) always satisfies $\varphi(v)=0$, as $f_v(\emptyset)=0$ by Definition~\ref{def:GTM}.
+Notice that, in both definitions above, a vertex $v$ that does not have any infected neighbor (i.e., $v\notin S$ such that $I_{G,F}^\phi(S)\cap\Gamma(v)=\emptyset$ for the full-adoption feedback model or $S\cap\Gamma(v)=\emptyset$ for the myopic feedback model) always satisfies $\varphi(v)=0$, as $f_v(\emptyset)=0$ by Definition~\ref{def:GTM2}.

-After properly defining the two feedback models, the definition of the adaptive policy $\pi$, as well as the definitions of the functions $\Seed^\f(\cdot,\cdot,\cdot),\Seed^\m(\cdot,\cdot,\cdot),\sigma^\f(\cdot,\cdot),\sigma^\m(\cdot,\cdot)$, are exactly the same as they are in Sect.~\ref{sect:Prelim_infmax}.
-The definitions of the adaptivity gap and the greedy adaptivity gap are also the same as they are in Sect.~\ref{sect:prelim_AG}.
+After properly defining the two feedback models, the definition of the adaptive policy $\pi$, as well as the definitions of the functions $\Seed^\f(\cdot,\cdot,\cdot),\Seed^\m(\cdot,\cdot,\cdot),\sigma^\f(\cdot,\cdot),\sigma^\m(\cdot,\cdot)$, are exactly the same as they are in Section~\ref{sect:Prelim_infmax}.
+The definitions of the adaptivity gap and the greedy adaptivity gap are also the same as they are in Section~\ref{sect:prelim_AG}.